-ARTICLE 21 INTERPRETATION OF THE CODE
+ARTICLE 22 INTERPRETATION OF THE CODE

-- 21.1 The official text of the Code shall be maintained by WADA and shall be published in English and French.
-In the event of any conflict between the English and French versions, the English version shall prevail. - The comments annotating various provisions of the Code shall be used to interpret the Code. - The Code shall be interpreted as an independent and autonomous text and not by reference to the existing law or statutes of the Signatories or governments. - The headings used for the various Parts and Articles of the Code are for convenience only and shall not be deemed part of the substance of the Code or to affect in any way the language of the provisions to which they refer. - Where the term "days" is used in the Code or an International Standard, it shall mean calendar days unless otherwise specified. - The Code shall not apply retroactively to matters pending before the date the Code is accepted by a Signatory and implemented in its rules.
+- The official text of the Code shall be maintained by WADA and shall be published in English and French.
+In the event of any conflict between the English and French versions, the English version shall prevail. - The comments annotating various provisions of the Code shall be used to interpret the Code. - The Code shall be interpreted as an independent and autonomous text and not by reference to the existing law or statutes of the Signatories or governments. - The headings used for the various Parts and Articles of the Code are for convenience only and shall not be deemed part of the substance of the Code or to affect in any way the language of the provisions to which they refer. - 22.5 Where the term "days" is used in the Code or an International Standard, it shall mean calendar days unless otherwise specified. - The Code shall not apply retroactively to matters pending before the date the Code is accepted by a Signatory and implemented in its rules.
 However, pre-Code anti-doping rule violations would continue to count as "First violations" or "Second violations" for purposes of determining sanctions under Article 10 for subsequent post-Code violations. - The Purpose, Scope and Organization of the World Anti-Doping Program and the Code and Appendix 1, Definitions, shall be considered integral parts of the Code.

-ARTICLE 22 FINAL PROVISIONS
+ARTICLE 23 FINAL PROVISIONS

-- Where the term "days" is used in these Anti-Doping Rules, it shall mean calendar days unless otherwise specified. - These Anti-Doping Rules shall be interpreted as an independent and autonomous text and not by reference to existing law or statutes. - These Anti-Doping Rules have been adopted pursuant to the applicable provisions of the Code and the International Standards and shall be interpreted in a manner that is consistent with applicable provisions of the Code and the International Standards.
-The Code and the International Standards shall be considered integral parts of these Anti-Doping Rules and shall prevail in case of conflict. - The Introduction and Appendix 1 shall be considered integral parts of these Anti-Doping Rules. - The comments annotating various provisions of the Code are incorporated by reference into these Anti-Doping Rules, shall be treated as if set out fully herein, and shall be used to interpret these Anti-Doping Rules. - 22.6 These Anti-Doping Rules shall enter into force on 22 July 2023.
+- Where the term "days" is used in these Anti-Doping Rules, it shall mean calendar days unless otherwise specified. - These Anti-Doping Rules shall be interpreted as an independent and autonomous text and not by reference to existing law or statutes. - 23.3 These Anti-Doping Rules have been adopted pursuant to the applicable provisions of the Code and the International Standards and shall be interpreted in a manner that is consistent with applicable provisions of the Code and the International Standards.
+The Code and the International Standards shall be

+- considered integral parts of these Anti-Doping Rules and shall prevail in case of conflict. - The Introduction and Appendix 1 shall be considered integral parts of these Anti-Doping Rules. - The comments annotating various provisions of these Anti-Doping Rules shall be used to interpret these Anti-Doping Rules. - 23.6 These Anti-Doping Rules shall enter into force on 1st January 2021.
+Amendments to these Anti-Doping Rules were most recently adopted on 1st May,2024 and entered into force on 1st May 2024.
+This version of the Anti-Doping Rules trumps all previous versions of the OCA Anti-Doping Rules.

-APPENDIX 1 DEFINITIONS
+APPENDIX 1 DEFINITIONS49